Mar 2 – 3, 2023

 so that we can learn from each other, advance our common code bases in a coherent and efficient manner, and help direct future development.

-The program will include presentations by application experts from the various experiments; Pandora and WireCell developers; Geant4 developers on GPU acceleration in Geant4; as well as art and CMSSW framework developers.
-There will be approximately one day of presentation time spread across two mornings, with the afternoon of March 2 available for active problem-solving for those who are interested.
+The program included presentations by application experts from the various experiments; Pandora and WireCell developers; Geant4 developers on GPU acceleration in Geant4; as well as art and CMSSW framework developers.
+There was approximately one day of presentation time spread across two mornings, with the afternoon of March 2 available for active problem-solving for those who were interested.

 Anyone with an interest in presenting at the workshop should contact erica@fnal.gov and klato@fnal.gov